CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Suggested Sites for Resources

+_Book of Mazarbul_—Moria \[storing it at the Blue Mountain Dwarf-hold]

+_Goldberry_—Old Forest

+_Gollum_—Goblin-gate

+_Orcrist_—Carn Dum or Mount Gundabad

+_Rangers of the North_—Bree

+_Rescue Prisoners_ (x3)—tapped Carn Dum, Mount Gram, Goblin-gate, Moria, or Mount Gundabad.

+_Scroll of Isildur_—Carn Dum or Mount Gundabad

+_Sword of Gondolin_—Barrow-downs or Zarak Dum

+_The Windlord Found Me_—Mount Gram

+_Blue Mountain Dwarves_ (sideboard)—Blue Mountain Dwarf-hold

+_Great-shield of Rohan_ (sideboard)—Zarak Dum or Barrow-downs

 #### Resource Play

+Alatar's deck makes active use of _Gates of Morning_.
+Its most powerful tactic is to cancel and discard the final hazard played against a company with _Many Turns and Doublings_ if _Gates of Morning_ is in play. _Gates of Morning_ provides a natural defense against some of the more powerful hazards that require or benefit from _Doors of Night_.

+A patient player can elegantly rise to the threat of most hazards.
+Take the time to move Elrond to Rivendell to play _Vilya_.
+Store a _Rescue Prisoners_ as soon as you can to get its character untapped.
+Do not forget that you can do this at Bree, Old Forest, and the Blue Mountain Dwarf-hold in addition to at a Haven.
+You will face strong creatures in the mountains, but always consider tapping your characters to face strikes and waiting another turn to play that resource.
+You should receive many kill marshalling points.

 #### Alatar

+Alatar works well being active and traveling with his characters.
+If his company is at a Haven, move it last to give him the option of "teleporting" to another company facing an attack.
+He has enough direct influence alone to bring any faction into play, but look to give him followers to free general influence in your defense.
+This deck is vulnerable to _Muster Disperses_.

 #### Hazard Play

+Play corruption cards as soon as you can.
+As an exception, consider playing _Lure of Expedience_ on-guard if you feel fairly certain a company will play an item.
+Then reveal it and place it on the character playing the item.
+He must make a dangerous corruption check.

+The undead are fairly effortless to play.
+You can increase the threat of the corruption cards by playing _Corpse-candle_ and then _Barrow-wight_ on corruption-laden companies.
+Hold off playing _Chill Douser_ until you can follow it up with another Undead.
+If an opponent is moving to a site with an Undead automatic-attack, _Chill Douser_ during the movement/hazard phase should make him think twice about entering the site.
+Consider this with _The Moon is Dead_ in play.
+Amassing bonuses to Undead prowesses and strikes during a turn gives its own rewards.

 #### Sideboard

+After playing the _Book of Mazarbul_, tap Alatar to bring in the _Blue Mountain Dwarves_.
+Try to both store the item and recruit the faction with one trip to the Dwarf-hold.
+Of course, storing this item before the Free Council begins is the most important thing.

 ## <mecd>C</mecd> – DWARVEN QUEST

+{: .text-center }
+PALLANDO'S CHALLENGE DECK

 #### Suggested Sites for Resources

+__—

+__—

+__—

+__—

+__—

+__—

+__—

+__—

+__—

+__—

 #### Resource Play